 The relative accuracy for the conventionally leveled heights is expected to be better than 0.01 feet.
 Combining the leveled elevations of SBCN points with GPS measurements provides the means to utilize GPS as a replacement tool for conventional leveling, and to establish NAVD 88 elevations within the City at the level of about one centimeter (0.03 feet).

 This survey provides a basis for using GPS technology as a replacement tool for conventional leveling to establish NAVD 88 elevations.
 The results of this project can be applied in several ways to obtain elevations using GPS assuming the user understands the methods, procedures, and site requirements to obtain accurate ellipsoid height differences between points.
-Click on the “2008 Height Modernization GPS Survey Report” link to read more about proper procedures.
+Click on the “2008 Height Modernization GPS Survey Report” or “2008 Second Order Leveling Report” links to read more about proper procedures.